 Pay As You Go

-For more information, see our full review of iD Mobile Pay As You Go.
+For more information, please see our full review of the best Pay As You Go SIM card deals.

-For instance, if you have 1.2GB of unused data remaining on a 4GB plan, you’ll have 5.2GB of data to use the following month (the original 4GB plus 1.2GB of rolled-over data).
-Your rolled-over data is always used first, and data can only be rolled-over for a maximum of one month.
+For instance, if you have 1.2GB of unused data remaining on a 4GB plan, this will be rolled over to give you 5.2GB of data in the following month (the original 4GB plus 1.2GB of rolled-over data).
+Your rolled-over data will always be used first, and data can only be rolled-over for a maximum of one month.